alttch/eva-telegram/README.md

 ## Exclude command from the keyboard

-To exclude command from the inline keyboard, put dot before macro in "menu" section of the configuration.
+To exclude command from the inline keyboard, put dot before macro in "inline-keyboard" section of the configuration.

 ## Security